Feature Regulatory Compliance

 Governor Jared Polis signed Senate Bill 24-205 on May 17, 2024, making Colorado the first U.S. state to enact a comprehensive private-sector AI governance law.
 The law adopts a risk-based framework modeled loosely on the EU AI Act — it doesn’t ban AI applications outright, but it imposes a “duty of reasonable care” on anyone developing or deploying AI systems that make consequential decisions affecting consumers.

 The original effective date was February 1, 2026.
-After a special legislative session in August 2025, that was pushed to June 30, 2026.
-That extra window helped — but it didn’t change the law’s core requirements, and many organizations are still catching up.
+After a special legislative session in August 2025, that was pushed to June 30, 2026 — and then a second amendment, SB 26-189 (signed by Governor Polis on May 14, 2026), delayed it again to January 1, 2027.
+The extra runway helped — but it didn’t change the law’s core requirements, and many organizations are still catching up.

 The central obligation: Developers and deployers of high-risk AI systems must use reasonable care to protect consumers from algorithmic discrimination.
 That means documented processes, not just good intentions.